CiscoDevNet/NX-SDK/README.md

   - NOTE: RPM packaging needs to be done within the provided ENXOS Docker image.

 ### a) Auto-generate RPM package using Script
- - Use <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/scripts">rpm_gen.py</a> script to auto-generate RPM package for a custom application.
+ - Use [rpm_gen.py](scripts/rpm_gen.py) script to auto-generate RPM package for your custom application.
 For usage and more information, please run the script with -h option.
    ```
      /NX-SDK# python scripts/rpm_gen.py -h
     ```